An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip: -limit set and asymptotic stability

 instead of $\tilde \HH$, and $\mb$ has a different domain:

-Analogously to the Proposition \ref{operator_B} one finds that the operator $(\mb, D_1(\mb))$ is again skew-adjoint, generates a $C_0$-semigroup of unitary operators, and its eigenfunctions form an orthogonal basis.
-For the first component $u_n$ of the eigenfunctions we again get the representation \eqref{gen_solu}.
-However, here we use $u_n(L)=0$ in order to determine the constants (i.e.~the $u_n$ are in general different to the ones used in the proof above).
-With these $u_n$ we have again \eqref{u_boundary}, and only there we apply the remaining condition \eqref{ps_4}.
+Analogously to the Proposition \ref{operator_B} one finds that the operator $(\mb, D_1(\mb))$ is again skew-adjoint, generates a $C_0$-semigroup of unitary operators, and its eigenfunctions form an orthogonal basis of $\tilde \HH_1$.
+For the first component $\tilde u_n$ of the eigenfunctions we again get the representation of the form \eqref{gen_solu}.
+However, here we use $\tilde u_n(L)=0$ in order to determine the constants (i.e.~the $\tilde u_n$ are in general different to the ones used in the proof above).
+With these $\tilde u_n$ we have again a representation of the solution like in \eqref{u_boundary}, and only there we apply the remaining condition \eqref{ps_4}.

 In the case $J\in\mathscr J$ we have seen (in Theorem \ref{w-limit}) that $\Omega=\Real \spn\{[\Phi_{\pm n^*},0]^\top\}$.
 From the definition of the $\Phi_{\pm n^*}$ we find that they are precisely the (two) common eigenfunctions of $(\mb, D(\mb))$ and $(\mb, D_1(\mb))$.
 We conclude that, in order to determine the $\omega$-limit set, the two approaches using either $(\mb, D(\mb))$ or $(\mb, D_1(\mb))$ are equivalent.
 They only differ in the order in which the boundary conditions $u'''(L)=0$ and $u(L)=0$ are applied. \end{remark}